 KI tablets have a high percentage of effectiveness for several hours

-after an individual is exposed to radioactive gas.
+after an individual is exposed.
 The use of KI does

 not provide protection against other radioactive materials or external